Floor Plans That Sell: Helping Buyers Visualize Home Layouts in Utah Listings

 Proper Orientation

 The floor plan should be oriented logically, typically with the front of the house at the bottom or top of the page.
-Include a north arrow so buyers can understand orientation relative to sun and views.
+Include a north arrow so buyers can understand orientation relative to sun, mountain views, and canyon access.

 Multiple Levels Shown Clearly

-If the property has multiple levels, each floor should be shown separately and clearly labeled (Main Floor, Upper Level, Basement, etc.).
+If the property has multiple levels, each floor should be shown separately and clearly labeled (Main Floor, Upper Level, Basement, Walkout Lower Level, etc.).

 The relationship between levels should be intuitive, showing where stairs connect them.